 The use of pheromones may assist in calming the cats.
 Feliway mimics the calming feline facial pheromones and is available as either a room or furniture spray, or as a diffuser which is plugged into an electricity outlet and releases the pheromone for up to four weeks.

-Initially, the cats should be kept in seperate rooms where they cannot see or touch each other.
+Cats should be initially kept in separate rooms where they cannot see or touch each other.
 They should be given a litter tray and access to water, but no attention from the owners.
 Rub one cat with a towel to pick up its scent, then rub the towel on the other cat to transfer the scent.
 Then vice versa, so the cats will smell like one another.
 Each day the rooms should be swapped, so they are exposed to each other's scent.

 Then, for a short period each day, the cats can be put in the same room, initially in crates to avoid further attacks.
-During this time, they should be fed, patted and played with so they learn to associate the other cat with positive attention.
-Each day, the cats should swap crates, again so they are exposed to each other's odor.
+During this time, they should be fed, patted, and played with so they learn to associate the other cat with positive attention.
+Each day, the cats should swap crates so they become exposed to each other's odor.

-Eventually, one cat should be allowed out of a crate to wander about the room.
+Eventually, one cat should be allowed out of a crate to wander around the room.
 Each day, swap cats, so both are given the opportunity to do this.
 Then, both cats should be allowed to be free in the room.
 The cats must be supervised during all of these interactions.
 They should be rewarded for positive interactions and friendly behavior, but not punished for aggression.
-Instead they should simply be separated.
+They should simply be separated if aggression occurs.

-Treats or pats for friendliness are a great reward for cats and will help them to learn that being with the other cat and not fighting is a very positive experience.
+Treats or pats for friendliness are a great reward for cats and will help them to learn that being with the other cat without fighting is a very positive experience.
 The victim cat should be rewarded for staying calm when the aggressive cat is nearby.

-In the long term, the owner should establish a core area for each cat, which 'belongs' to it and is the areas where it eats, sleeps or goes to the toilet, so it still has a small "territory" of its own.
+In the long term, the owner should establish a core area for each cat, an area where each cat can eat, sleep, or go to the toilet, so the cat can have a small "territory" of its own.

 Counter-conditioning, or teaching the cats to associate a positive experience with what would otherwise be a negative one, will work in some cases.
 But some cats simply will not get along.